Zebra: Social behaviour

 In all species, excess males gather in bachelor groups.
 These are typically young males that are not yet ready to establish a harem or territory.
 With the plains zebra, the oldest males are the most dominant and group membership is stable.
 Bachelor groups tend to be at the boundaries of herds and during group movements, the bachelors follow behind or along the sides.
 Mountain zebra bachelor groups may also include young females that have left their natal group early, as well as old, former harem males.
 A territorial Grévy's zebra stallion may allow non-territorial bachelors in their territory, however when a mare in oestrous is present the territorial stallion keeps other stallions at bay.
 Bachelors prepare for their future harem roles with play fights and greeting/challenge rituals, which make up most of their activities.

 Fights between males usually occur over mates and involve biting and kicking.
-In plains zebra, stallions fight each other over recently matured mares to bring into their group and her family stallion will fight off other males trying to abduct her.
+In plains zebra, stallions fight each other over recently matured mares to bring into their group and her father will fight off all suitors trying to abduct her.
 As long as a harem stallion is healthy, he is not usually challenged.
 Only unhealthy stallions have their harems taken over, and even then, the new stallion slowly takes over, peacefully displacing the old one.
 Agonistic behaviour between male Grévy's zebras occurs at the border of their territories.

 Communication

 Zebras produce a number of vocalisations and noises.
 The plains zebra has a distinctive, barking contact call heard as "a-ha, a-ha, a-ha" or "kwa-ha, kaw-ha, ha, ha".
-The mountain zebra may produce a similar sound while the call of the Grévy's zebra has been described as "something like a hippo's grunt combined with a donkey's wheeze".
+The mountain zebra may produce a similar sound while the call of Grévy's zebra has been described as "something like a hippo's grunt combined with a donkey's wheeze".
 Loud snorting and rough "gasping" in zebras signals alarm.
 Squealing is usually made when in pain, but can also be heard in friendly interactions.
 Zebras also communicate with visual displays, and the flexibility of their lips allows them to make complex facial expressions.
 Visual displays also consist of head, ear, and tail postures.
 A zebra may signal an intention to kick by dropping back its ears and whipping its tail.
 Flattened ears, bared teeth and a waving head may be used as threatening gestures by stallions.

-Individuals may greet each other by rubbing and sniffing and then mutually rub their cheeks, and move along their bodies towards each other's genitals to sniff.
+Individuals may greet each other by mutually touching and rubbing, sniffing their genitals and resting their heads on their shoulders.
 They then may caress their shoulders against each other and lay their heads on one another.
 This greeting usually occurs between harem or territorial males or among bachelor males playing.
 Plains and mountain zebras strengthen their social bonds with grooming.
 Members of a harem nibble and rake along the neck, shoulder, and back with their teeth and lips.
 Grooming usually occurs between mothers and foals and between stallions and mares.
 Grooming establishes social rank and eases aggressive behaviour, although Grévy's zebras generally do not perform social grooming.